emqx/neuron-docs/en_US/api/error-code.md

 * ~~3016    plugin does not support template (deprecated)~~
 * 3017    plugin does not support write tags
 * 3018    plugin does not support sync read
+* 3019    plugin does not support requested operation

 ## FILE error codes